 Protocol Buffer Basics

-file(s).
+In gRPC, the structure of the incoming request, outgoing response, and handling method must be predefined in the .proto file(s).
 The incoming request and outgoing response are usually defined as messages.
-The handling method is defined as an RPC method with input and output messages, and these RPC methods are organized into groups known as a service.
-One .proto
+The handling method is defined as an RPC method with input and output messages.
+These RPC methods are organized into groups known as services.
+One .proto file can consist of multiple services, each with multiple methods.

 Such a service in gRPC should look something like this: